On pattern-avoiding permutons: Notation and preliminaries

-We recall some concepts of the theory of permutation limits, as introduced in~\cite{HoKo13}.
-Earlier we already defined a \emph{permuton} as a probability measure on the Borel sigma-algebra on $[0,1]^2$ with the uniform marginal property.
+We recall basic concepts of the theory of permutation limits as introduced in~\cite{HoKo13}.
+Earlier we already defined a \emph{permuton} as a probability measure on the Borel $\sigma$-algebra on $[0,1]^2$ with the uniform marginal property.
 The relevant metric for the limit theory of permutations is the \emph{rectangular distance} which is defined for two permutons $\Gamma_1$ and $\Gamma_2$ as